 “You’ve got Returned blood in you,” he said.
 “The royal line.
 Where do you think that ability to change your hair color comes from?”

 “Interesting.
-Does that mean I can change more?”
+Does that mean I can change more than just my hair?”

 “Maybe,” he said.
 “Takes time to learn.
 Go stroll around the Hallandren Court of the Gods sometime, though.
 You’ll find that the Gods look exactly as they think they should.
 The old ones look old, the heroic ones become strong, the ones who think a Goddess should be beautiful become unnaturally voluptuous.
 It’s all about how they perceive themselves, deep down.”

-She nodded, feeling the jungle life around them.
-They’d recovered Vasher’s cloak, shirt, and trousers, the ones that Denth had originally taken from him.
-There had been enough Breath in those to split among the two of them and reach the Second Heightening each.
+She nodded, her BioChroma letting her feel the jungle life around them.
+They’d recovered Vasher’s cloak, shirt, and trousers--the ones that Denth had originally taken from him.
+There had been enough Breath in those to split among the two of them and get them each to the Second Heightening.
 It wasn’t as much as she was used to, but it was a fair bit better than nothing.

 “So, where are we going, anyway?”